judering/judering.github.io/index.md

 "Everything Was Asleep As If The Universe Was A Vast Mistake" will be performed by the National Symphony Orchestra at the National Concert Hall on the 29 November 2024, conducted by Patrik Ringborg alongside Dvorak's cello concerto and Tchaikovsky's Symphony no.5.

 ## MARCH 2024
-"Across the Empty Squares" for accordion and electronics will be performed by Dermot Dunne in Berlin at the Éiriocht - New Music From Ireland event that will take place across the Kuppelhalle and Betonhalle of Berlin’s silent green Kulturquartier on March 24th 2024.
+"Across the Empty Squares" for accordion and electronics will be performed by Dermot Dunne in Berlin at the Éiriocht - New Music From Ireland event that will take place across the Kuppelhalle and Betonhalle of Berlin’s silent green Kulturquartier on March 24th 2024 at 19.30.

+"A Breath of Fresh Air" for solo flute will be performed by Lina Andonovska in Berlin at the Éiriocht - New Music From Ireland event that will take place across the Kuppelhalle and Betonhalle of Berlin’s silent green Kulturquartier on March 24th 2024 at 19.30.

 "The River Was Never Afraid" for Evlana ensemble commissioned by Finding a Voice festival will be performed on March 9th at 7.30pm at the STAC chapel, Clonmel, Ireland.